 Wollemi Pine Facts

-- First of all, the distinctive term of Wollemi Pine serves as the common name for a truly remarkable variety of coniferous tree.
+- For the moment the distinctive term of Wollemi Pine serves as the common name for a truly remarkable variety of coniferous tree.
 Meanwhile, it also bears the scientific name of Wollemia nobilis.
 By either name, though, it remains a fabulous species.

 - Currently, this remarkable tree also constitutes the only member of its genus.
 That holds true due to a highly lamentable fact.
-Further, that’s due to the fact that its only known related species remain known only through fossil records.
+That’s due to the fact that its only known related species presently remain known only through uncovered fossil records.

 - Remarkably, as is quite often the case, the discovery of this incredible species of tree occurred entirely accidentally.
 In 1994, a hiker and botanist, named David Noble, along with two others, discovered the supposedly extinct flora.